Max Verstappen holds off Lando Norris to extend title lead with Spanish GP win

 Russell might be wondering why he was put on the hardest compound by Mercedes when he stopped for a second time.

-Team-mate Hamilton was handed the speediest soft rubber and comfortably moved ahead of his team-mate on lap 52 to claim his first podium of the year.
+Teammate Hamilton was handed the speedier soft rubber and comfortably moved ahead of Russell on lap 52 to claim his first podium of the year.

 Elsewhere, Oscar Piastri took seventh, with Sergio Perez eighth in his Red Bull.